carpentries-incubator/lc-litsearchr/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-This Library Carpentry lesson introduces people working in a library- and information-related roles to using R and Rstudio when working on systematic reviews.
+This Library Carpentry lesson introduces people working in library- and information-related roles to using R and Rstudio when working on systematic reviews.
 In addition to the basics of R and RStudio, you will learn to use the litsearchr R package.

 `litsearchr` facilitates the development of a systematic search strategy, partially automating keyword selection from a set of search results and writing Boolean searches, including automating truncation of terms.